 Savills reports claim the commercial real estate market demand exceeded post-referendum as it is one of the prime global cities, where investors from Asia, the US, and the Middle East are buying.
 The report claim London real estate markets offer liquidity in the condition of a buy or sell, and compared to other cities in Europe, London offers better returns, of over 4 percent in the city and 3.25 percent in West End.
 The north and the East Midlands are emerging as new investment hubs where the sale of homes worth over a million pounds increased 67 percent in 2018 H1 (from 24 to 40) as per the data released by Lloyds Bank Private Banking.

-A 100 per cent increase in sale of million pound plus homes in Wales in 2018 H1 was reported and the sale of million pound-plus homes in London declined from 3940 (in H1 2017) to 3628 in H1 2018.
-In the last decade, highest numbers of million pound-plus homes were sold in London in 2014 H1 i.e. 4371.
+A 100 percent increase in the sale of million pound plus homes in Wales in 2018 H1 was reported and the sale of million pound-plus homes in London declined from 3940 (in H1 2017) to 3628 in H1 2018.
+In the last decade, the highest numbers of million pound-plus homes were sold in London in 2014 H1 i.e. 4371.
 Now buyers are looking for alternative locations such as East Midlands and Wales, mostly, due to improved commuting links to these cities to the capital.